jackkolokasis/teraheap/README.md

 [tera_applications](https://github.com/jackkolokasis/tera_applications)
 and read the README.md files in each application directory.
 There are instructions about how to compile and run the different applications.

+## Acknowledgements
+We thank the anonymous reviewers for their insightful comments and their help in preparing the final version of the paper.
+We thankfully acknowledge the support of the European Commission under the Horizon 2020 Framework Programme for Research and Innovation through the projects EVOLVE (grant agreement No 825061).
+This research is also partly supported by project EUPEX, which has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 101033975.
+The JU receives support from the European Union's Horizon 2020 re-search and innovation programme and France, Germany, Italy, Greece, United Kingdom, Czech Republic, Croatia.
+Iacovos G. Kolokasis is also supported by the Meta Research PhD Fellowship and the State Scholarship Foundation of Cyprus.